 Things to do in Quarantine

-Is school canceled?
-Do you have e-learning for the next few weeks?
-Maybe you haven’t seen daylight for who knows how many days.
-No worries— here’s a list of things you can do to have fun and be productive, all in the safety of your own home.
+If you’re worried about boredom and bemoaning the loss of your summer, don’t.
+Embrace the freedom you now have!
+Here’s a list of things you can do to have fun and be productive, all in the safety of your own home.

 - Take an online class